kannankvs/md2/Command-Reference.md

   admin@sonic's password:
   ```

 By default, login takes the user the default prompt from which most of the show commands and few configuration commands work.
-Some commands like "aaa" need root level privileges that can be obtained using "sudo -i" for the "admin" user.

 Go Back To [Beginning of the document](#SONiC-COMMAND-LINE-INTERFACE-GUIDE) or [Beginning of this section](#Basic-Configuration-And-Show)